xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 |How does integration *order* <br>impact cost?|Observe impact of order on time <br>to solution and number of steps.|Changing integration order is simple <br>allowing optimization for a given problem.|
 |What is the role and benefit of <br>preconditioning?|Compare integration methods with <br>and without preconditioning.|Preconditioning is critical for scalability.|

-## Setup Instructions
+## ThetaGPU Setup Instructions

 1. Connect to Theta:
    ```
    ssh [username]@theta.alcf.anl.gov
    ```

-2. If you have not already done so, create a copy the hands-on lessons
+2. If you have not already done so, create a copy of the hands-on lessons
    ```
     cd ~
     rsync -a /grand/ATPESC2022/EXAMPLES/track-5-numerical .